iaminawe/drupal-cms-docker/README.md

 Drupal CMS is a fast-moving open source product that enables site builders to easily create new Drupal sites and extend them with smart defaults, all using their browser.

-## Getting started
+## Development Environment

-If you want to run Drupal CMS locally use [DDEV](https://ddev.com), and follow these instructions:
+### Local Development with DDEV

+This project uses [DDEV](https://ddev.com) for local development.
+To get started:

 1. Install DDEV following the [documentation](https://ddev.com/get-started/)
+2. Clone this repository
-2. Open the command line and `cd` to the root directory of this project
+3. Open the command line and `cd` to the root directory of this project
-3. Run the command `./launch-drupal-cms.sh`
+4. Run the command `./launch-drupal-cms.sh`

-### Installation options

 The Drupal CMS installer offers a list of features preconfigured with smart defaults.
-You will be able to customize whatever you choose, and add additional features, once you are logged in.
+You can customize and add additional features after logging in.

-After the installer is complete, you will land on the dashboard.
+### Production Deployment with Coolify

+This project includes configuration for deploying to [Coolify](https://coolify.io/), a self-hosted Heroku/Netlify alternative.

+#### Quick Start

+1. Set up a Coolify server following their [documentation](https://coolify.io/docs)
+2. In Coolify dashboard:
+   - Create new service
+   - Select "Docker Compose" deployment type
+   - Connect your Git repository
+   - Set Docker Compose file location to `.coolify/docker-compose.yml`
+   - Configure environment variables from `.coolify/.env.example`

+#### Detailed Instructions

+See [.coolify/DEPLOY.md](.coolify/DEPLOY.md) for comprehensive deployment instructions, including:
+- Complete environment variable configuration
+- Persistent storage setup
+- Database administration
+- SSL/TLS configuration
+- Monitoring and maintenance

+#### Key Features

+The Coolify deployment includes:
+- PHP 8.3 with optimized settings
+- MariaDB database
+- Redis caching
+- phpMyAdmin for database management
+- Automatic Composer dependency installation
+- SSL/TLS certificate management

 ## Documentation